guofenggitlearning/triggerhub/README.md

 ### Command line

 ```
-$ ./packerd -h
+$ ./triggerhub -h
-Packerd is a backup utility for authenticated remote clients
+Trigger Hub is a simple service that listens for trigger events on HTTP clients and relays them to subscribed services that may not want to expose a dedicated port.

 Usage:
-  packerd [flags]
+  triggerhub [command]

+Available Commands:
+  help        Help about any command
+  join        Joins a Trigger Hub server
+  serve       Start a dispatcher service

 Flags:
-      --cert string     the certificate file (TLS only)
       --config string   the config file to use
-  -h, --help            help for packerd
+  -h, --help            help for triggerhub

-      --key string      the TLS encryption key file
-  -p, --port int        port to bind to (default 80)
-      --tls             whether to use TLS encryption (cert and key required)
+Use "triggerhub [command] --help" for more information about a command.
 ```

 The config file is mandatory.
 However, CLI parameters can override the `port`, `cert`, `key` and `tls` for easier testing.